palera1n/palera1n/README.md

 **palera1n.sh (also known as "legacy") is now deprecated!**

-Things like bootstrapping is broken.
+Things like bootstrapping are broken.
 We recommend using palera1n-c as much of legacy is broken.

 <img align="left" height="120" src="https://cdn.discordapp.com/attachments/1017854329887129611/1073858292159352862/thing.png" alt="palera1n logo" style="float: left;"/>